kadinsayani/convolve/README.md

 ## CPSC 501 A4 Report

+The convolve project encompasses multiple versions of a convolution algorithm, each tagged in the Git repository.
+The initial version (v1.0) implements a straightforward time-domain convolution algorithm.
+Subsequent versions include algorithm-based optimizations (v2.0), compiler-level optimizations (v3.0), and versions optimized using code tuning, denoted as v4.0, v4.1, v4.2, v4.3, and v4.4.
+The optimizations lead to significant improvements in execution time, as evidenced by timing results, where v2.0 outperforms v1.0 and v3.0 introduces compiler-level optimizations.
+Profiling information, including flamegraphs, offers insights into the performance characteristics of each version.
+Regression testing, executed through audiodiff.py, ensures consistency in the output across versions, affirming that the convolution results remain unchanged.
+The project emphasizes systematic improvement, with all versions and profiling results meticulously documented and accessible in the Git repository.

 ## v1.0 - Baseline Program

 The baseline program implements a convolution algorithm directly in the time domain.